A Time-Varying Fine Structure Constant from Naturally Ultralight Dark Matter: Signal

 \subsection{Analytic Results for $\eta \gtrsim 1$}

-As $\eta$ increases, the scalar field eventually enters the underdamped regime $\eta \gtrsim 1$.
+As $\eta$ increases, the scalar field eventually enters the regime $\eta \gtrsim 1$.
 In this regime, the case of odd $N$ is very different from that of even $N$.
 For odd values of $N$, the region where $\eta \gtrsim 1$ does not give rise to an observable signal because the field is trapped in the wrong vacuum as discussed in Section \ref{Sec: history}.
-The boundary of this region is marked by $\eta_{0}$, defined in Eq. \eqref{eq: no signal condition}.
-We can obtain its approximate value using Eqs. \eqref{eq: no signal condition}, \eqref{eq: Teq1}, \eqref{Eq: overdamped rho}, \eqref{eq: mass term stuff}, \eqref{eq: Ts} and solving the corresponding equation to the leading order
+The boundary of this region is marked by $\eta_{0}$, defined in Eq.~\eqref{eq: eta0 value}.
 The condition $\eta<\eta_{0}$ translates into a restriction on the allowed range of $m_{\phi}$, $M$ and $N$.
 From Eqs.~(\ref{eq: mass term stuff}),~(\ref{eq: m/H}) and~(\ref{Eq: de}) we can determine the value of $d_{e}$ at the boundary of this region $\eta = \eta_{0}$ to be

 where